 People's History has been characterised as an experiential intellectual movement aimed at democratising the form, content and construction of historical knowledge.
 People in people's history refers to the general population as historically distinct from the ruling establishments and the elite.
 In Persian, we have translated People’s History to Mardomnameh, literally the book of the people.
-Mardomnameh explores and highlights the historical narratives of the general public and the structures of daily life and thus shifts the analytical perspective from the establishment, the elite and central figures to everyday people, groups and communities.
+Mardomnameh explores and highlights historical narratives, reflecting the lives and experiences of the general public and the structures of daily life.
+It thus shifts the analytical perspective from the establishment, the elite and central figures to everyday people, groups and communities.

 Building upon decades of scholarship on history from below, subaltern studies began as a multi-volume essay collection on South Asian history and society, published from 1982 and edited by Ranajit Guha in six volumes and two subsequent anthologies between 1982 and 1997.
 Early volumes examined subordinate groups in colonial and post-colonial India, addressing historiographic gaps and exploring structural divides between nationalist leaders of the Indian independence movement on the one hand and the subaltern Indians, urban poor and rural peasants on the other.
 Guha was predominantly critical of the dominance of "bourgeois nationalist elitism and colonialist elitism" in the historiography of Indian nationalism, characterising both as the legacy of British rule in India that had survived the transfer of power.
 The term subaltern was first used by the Italian leftist thinker, Antonio Gramsci, in his famous work, The Prison Notes.
 In Persian, subaltern is translated as forudast, referring to historically marginalised groups and sectors.
 The Subaltern Studies series was published for a total of twelve volumes and found advocates in Europe and South America from the 1990s onward.